Florence » What to Do » Oblate Library

 Services

 Besides consultation and loan of books, the Library offers various services for its visitors from 0 years and up.
 Membership is free and can either be easily done online or directly at the info point on the first floor with a valid ID.
 Anyone can join in including foreigners from all over the world that stay in Florence.
-For example foreign students can join in for the last of their courses.
+For example foreign students can join for the duration of their courses.

 The main facilities at the Oblate Library are: